A Deterministic Almost-Tight Distributed Algorithm for Approximating Single-Source Shortest Paths: Distributed Approximate Single-Source Shortest Paths Algorithm on Networks with Arbitrary Topology

 \subsubsection{Computing Priorities}

-We will simulate \Cref{alg:priorities}.
+We implement Procedure~\ref{alg:priorities} on an overlay network~$ G'' $.
 All necessary parameters can be computed beforehand and thus do not require any communication.
-Initially every center knows that it is contained in $ A_0 = V $.
-To compute $ A_{i+1} $ given that $ A_i $ is known (i.e., every center knows whether it is in $ A_i $ or not), we compute the list $ \CC (v, A_i, R, q, G'') $ for every center $ v $ using a source detection algorithm and distribute each list to every center.
-Then every center runs the same deterministic greedy hitting set approximation algorithm to compute $ A_{i+1} $.
-We will obtain $(A_i)_{0\leq i\leq p}$ by repeating this for $p$ iterations.
-Thus, we only have to solve the $(S, \gamma, \sigma) $-source detection problem with $ S = A_i $, $ \gamma = R $, and $ \sigma = q $ on an overlay network $ G'' $.
-For this purpose we simulate the source detection algorithm of Roditty, Thorup, and Zwick~\cite{RodittyTZ05} (see \Cref{thm:sequential source detection}). \footnote{Although the algorithm of Lenzen and Peleg~\cite{LenzenP_podc13} (see \Cref{lem:source detection algorithm}) was designed for the distributed setting, we do not know how to simulate it on the overlay network with the running time guarantees we require.}
+Initially every center knows that it is contained in $ A_0 = V' $.
+To compute $ A_{i+1} $ given that $ A_i $ is known (i.e., every center knows whether or not it is in~$ A_i $), we compute the proximity list $ \CC (v, A_i, R, q, G'') $ for every center $ v $ using a source detection algorithm and distribute each list to every center, where, by our choice of parameters, $R = N^{o(1)}$ and $q = N^{o(1)}$.
+Then every center runs the same deterministic greedy hitting set approximation algorithm to compute $ A_{i+1} $.\footnote{Note that the number of internal computation steps of the greedy algorithm at each center is linear in its input, which we can upper-bound by $ O (N q) = n^{1/2+o(1)} $.} We will obtain $ \mathcal{A} = (A_i)_{0\leq i\leq p}$ by repeating this for $p$ iterations.
+Thus, we have to solve the $(S, \gamma, \sigma) $-source detection problem with $ S = A_i $, $ \gamma = R $, and $ \sigma = q $ on an overlay network $ G'' $.
+For this purpose we simulate the source detection algorithm of Lenzen and Peleg~\cite{LenzenP_podc13} (see \Cref{lem:source detection algorithm} and the preceding description of the algorithm) as if run on the overlay network.